Save big (up to $1,875) on small business tools with our free membership, business.com+

 We recommend Oracle NetSuite CRM for …

-• Companies that want a CRM as part of a complete suite of business apps, including an advanced ERP platform.
+• Companies that want a CRM that seamlessly integrates with a complete suite of business apps, including an advanced ERP platform.

-• E-commerce businesses that want an overview of the customer journey and built-in CPQ, accounting and order management functionality.
+• Larger e-commerce businesses that want an overview of the customer journey and built-in CPQ, accounting and order management functionality.

 We don’t recommend Oracle NetSuite CRM for …

-• Sales teams that need a no-frills, low-cost CRM that deploys quickly.
+• Smaller, budget-conscious businesses that need a no-frills, low-cost CRM to drive their sales efforts.

-• Businesses that don’t have in-house IT workers to implement and maintain an entire suite of business software.
+• Businesses that don’t have an in-house IT team or sufficient resources to implement and maintain an entire suite of business software.

 Mark Fairlie